Homemade Chicken Stock Recipe (Slow Cooker, Instant Pot, Stove)

 Here’s how my Homemade Chicken Stock Recipe.
 I hope you enjoy it as much as we do!

-- 1 (4 - 5 pound) organic whole chicken or equal amounts of bone-in, skin-on chicken pieces
+- 1 (4 to 5 pound) organic whole chicken or equal amounts of bone-in, skin-on chicken pieces

 - 1 teaspoon Kosher salt